In-Person Professional Development

 Objectives:

-Infant and Toddler engineering
+Infant and Toddler Engineering

 STEM in early childhood environments is often avoided simply because we are are not familiar